-These are the best PlayStation 5 games to play right now: Spiderman, God of War, and more!
+These are the Best PlayStation 5 Games to play: Spiderman, God of War, and more!

-The PlayStation 5 has well and truly arrived, being over a half-year-old and having several exclusive games.
-If you’ve been lucky enough to get your hands on the new console, then here are 15 games you should play.
+The PlayStation 5 has well and truly arrived, being almost a year old and having several exclusive games.
+If you’ve been lucky enough to get your hands on the new console, then here are the games you should play.

 The first game that any new PS5 owner should play when they get their new console is Astro’s Playroom, which is available for free with the console.
 It’s designed to give users the full experience of playing with the new DualSense controller.
 Each of the levels will give you opportunities to test the DualSense’s haptic triggers and other features.